-Wilms tumor is the most common renal malignancy in children and the fourth most common childhood cancer .
+Wilms tumor is the most common renal malignancy in children with approximately 500 new cases diagnosed in the United States each year .
 The epidemiology, presentation, diagnosis, and staging of Wilms tumor will be reviewed here.
 The treatment and outcome of Wilms tumor are discussed separately.
 (See "Treatment and prognosis of Wilms tumor".)

-In the United States, the annual incidence of renal tumors is about eight cases per million children younger than 15 years, accounting for 7 percent of all childhood malignancies and for 500 new cases per year in North America [1,3-6].
-Wilms tumor is the most common renal malignancy in children under the age of 15 years, accounting for about 95 percent of all cases.
+In the United States, the annual incidence of renal tumors is approximately seven cases per million children younger than 15 years, accounting for five percent of all childhood malignancies (table 1) and approximately 500 new cases per year [1-4].
+Wilms tumor is the most common renal malignancy in children <15 years old, accounting for approximately 95 percent of all cases.
 In contrast, renal cell carcinoma is more common in the 15 to 19-year-old age group .